Synthetic Data Generation for Classifying Electrophysiological and Morpho-Electrophysiological Neurons from Mouse Visual Cortex: Materials and Methods

 \subsection{Data Classification With Supervised Learning Algorithms}

-To establish robust classification baselines for neuronal subtype prediction, we implemented a comprehensive supervised learning framework that combines feature rescaling, dimensionality reduction, and classifier optimization (Figure~\ref{fig:pipeline}).
+To establish robust classification baselines for neuronal subtype prediction, we implemented a supervised learning framework that combines feature rescaling, dimensionality reduction, and classifier optimization (Figure 1).
 The classification task aimed to identify distinct neuron types based on electrophysiological or morpho-electrophysiological features, prior to the integration of synthetic data generation methods.

-In the preprocessing stage, missing values were imputed using column-wise means, followed by systematic evaluation of multiple feature rescaling techniques: quantile transformation (with normal and uniform output distributions), min--max scaling, standard scaling, robust scaling, max-absolute scaling, normalization, and nonlinear power transforms (Box--Cox and Yeo--Johnson).
-Each rescaling method was independently applied to the input features prior to any dimensionality reduction or classification.
+For both prediction tasks (E\ensuremath{\to}e-type and M+E\ensuremath{\to}e-type), we standardized the preprocessing pipeline with two goals: (i) remove non-biological or technical covariates, and (ii) treat heterogeneous feature families (timing, voltage, ratios, morphology) in a way that preserves biologically meaningful variation.